Konstantin-Bakalov/Codeforces-Problems-1200/README.md

 # Codeforces-Problems-1200
 Codeforces Problems difficulty 1200 Java

-Each file contains a like to the corresponding problem
+Each file contains a link to the corresponding problem